Sweet Minou Mystery

 That was really important for April when she started making chocolate.
 She didn’t start making chocolate because she loved bonbons and desserts (which, of course, she did love anyway).
 She started making chocolate because she knew there was something deeper in it that she had to learn.
 She had grown up with her dad’s wonderful creations and his first bakery, Sokol’s.
 And she learned her respect for temperamental chocolate from him.

 April would source her beans through a company that was transparency-focused to show that they were working to make the cacao trade more equitable for the farmers at origin who worked so hard to produce a premium product.
 It wasn’t going to solve all the ills of the world, but she could become closer to the real work that was this mystical pleasure: chocolate.
-She had met some of the people whose hands had grown, tended, harvest, then purchased, fermented, dried, then packaged, shipped and stored those cocoa beans that passed into her own hands to roast, winnow, grind and temper into the treats at Sweet Minou.
-It was a chain of life and longing.
+She had met some of the people whose hands had grown, tended, harvested, then purchased, fermented, dried, then packaged, shipped and stored those cocoa beans that passed into her own hands to roast, winnow, grind and temper into the treats at Sweet Minou.
+It was a chain full of life.

-There was a lot of fruit work in the summer along with ice cream making, but for now, in this early March with their eyes on the next holiday, St. Patrick’s Day, they were busy finishing up molding and filling milk chocolates with whiskey-flavored caramel and dipping dark cherry cordials.
+There was a lot of fruit work in the summer along with ice cream making, but for now, in early March with their eyes on the next holiday, St. Patrick’s Day, they were busy finishing up dipping Jameson whiskey ganache and dark cherry cordials.

 But as April and Tony worked side-by-side this morning, she could tell something was hanging heavy on him.
 He still had his sweet smile and encouraging acknowledgements, but April thought she could sense a sadness in his warm brown eyes.
 She thought she would try to cheer him up by recounting her most recent online dating disaster (“and that’s when I learned he was lying when he said he was divorced…”), which did elicit a little chuckle but not much conversation.
 She wracked her brain for some other distraction.